Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 SCCM Device Collection based on File Name & Version

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Software File
+Attribute Class: Software File

-Attribute Name : File Name & File Version
+Attribute Name: File Name & File Version

 SCCM Collection Query / WQL Query